 This salary is funded in part by a government grant which also covers the costs of the tuition fees and which is paid directly to the SCITT.

 There are no bursaries available for this route.

-A degree 2:2 or above awarded by a UK university, or a recognised equivalent qualification; 50% of the degree must be relevant to the subject taught; if the degree does not link closely, we require an A level in that subject and Subject Knowledge Enhancement course.
+A degree 2:2 or above awarded by a UK university, or a recognised equivalent qualification; 50% of the degree must be relevant to the subject taught; if the degree does not link closely, A level in that subject and Subject Knowledge Enhancement course is required.

 GCSE English and Maths at grade C / 4 or above (or equivalent).

 All teachers are expected to be competent in Fundamental English and mathematics therefore candidates will be assessed at recruitment.